Do you pay attention to everything your mind tells you?

 Negative thoughts have been developing in our subconscious for years, often stemming from incidences in our lives when we were “put down” or criticized.
 In fact, until you actively try to identify these negative thoughts, you’re probably not even aware they’re there.
 Negative thinking starts from childhood.
 It’s hard to realize how negative self-talk can be detrimental to your self-esteem, self-concept, and confidence when it’s so automatic.
 For instance, if something happens that doesn’t turn out the way you expected, the automatic negative thoughts could be, “I’m so stupid.
 I should have known better.”
 Habitually thinking negatively or “beating yourself up” results in the real belief that you’re “not good enough,” stupid, or can’t do anything right.
 With negative thinking, you’ve probably settled for less and compromised your integrity more times than you prefer to remember.
 Unfortunately, it’s impossible to feel confident and successful when you’re constantly “beating yourself down.”

 More from YourTango: Get Over Perfectionism With 4 Easy Steps

 A good way to stop thinking negatively is to consciously identify your negative thoughts,

 then actively replace negative thinking with realistic thinking or self-soothing thoughts by reminding yourself that “Everything’s going to be ok- I can do this” or “I can get through this.”
 Try to remember specific situations in the past when you did make it through difficulties times, despite feeling like it was impossible at the time.
 Doing this will build your confidence and self-esteem and is a great tool to counter negative thinking.

-More from YourTango: Stop Crazy Insecure Jealousy Woes & Save Your Relationship in 7 Easy Steps!
+More from YourTango: Stop Crazy Insecure Jealousy Woes & Save Your Relationship

 More Juicy Content From YourTango: